TriumphLLC/Blend4Web/doc_src/git_short_manual.rst

 #. different changes were introduced to the same line of the same text file
 #. one developer has changed the file while the other has moved it and so on.

 Although synchronization conflicts are normal, if they happen too often it slows down the work.
 It is recommended to notify your team mates about start of working with the shared binary files, and also to perform synchronization more often.
-It is nesessary to effectively distribute the work between developers to reduce the number of such shared files.
+It is necessary to effectively distribute the work between developers to reduce the number of such shared files.
 This can be achieved particularly through linking of all the scene's resources from the separate blend files into the master file.

 The steps to be taken